-We can process an extremely wide variety of rubber materials.
+We can process a wide variety of rubber materials.
 More importantly, we know when each one is right for the job.
 Years of research, testing, design engineering and real-world applications have given us an incredible depth of knowledge about how polymers behave when put through different molding processes.
 And how they’ll work under just about any condition in any application.
+We work with our customers to help them make the best decision on the material to be used in their specific product.

 Here are just a few of the materials we commonly process: